+Reduce

+- Life cycle of a product(s)/Eco footprint.

+- Built-in obsolescence.

+- Energy and waste of production process.

+- Materials waste.

+Refuse

+- Issues relating to sustainable design. - Materials we should refuse to use.

+Rethink

+- How it is possible to approach design problems differently. - An existing product that has become waste, e.g. utilising the materials or components for another purpose without processing it.

+Repair

+Products that can/cannot be repaired.

+Product analysis and the design of products

+Social issues

-Reduce Life cycle of a product(s)/Eco footprint.
-Built-in obsolescence.
-Energy and waste of production process.
-Materials - waste.
-Refuse Issues relating to sustainable design.
-Materials we should refuse to use.
-Rethink How it is possible to approach design problems differently.
-An existing product that has become waste, e.g. utilising the materials or components for another purpose without processing it.
-Repair Products that can/cannot be repaired.
-Social Issues Product analysis and the design of products Social development, through recognising the need to consider the views of others, including people with disabilities, when designing and discussing designed products.
-Anthropometrics and ergonomics.
-Signs and symbols giving valuable information about materials, products and safety issues.
-Moral Issues Conditions of working.
-Protecting the safety of users of products.
-Ethical trading initiative (ETI).
-Cultural Issues Looking at, responding to and valuing the responses of others to design solutions.
+- Social development, through recognising the need to consider the views of others including people with disabilities when designing and discussing designed products. - Signs and symbols giving valuable information about materials, products and safety issues.

+Moral issues

+- Conditions of working.

+- Protecting the safety of users of products.

+- Ethical trading initiative (ETI).

+Cultural issues

-The impact of different cultures on modern products.
+- Look at, respond to and value the responses of others to design solutions. - The impact of different cultures on modern products.

-Environmental Issues
+Environmental issues

-- Understand and be able to select materials (including "smart" and modern materials) that are both suitable and sustainable. - The reduction in the common use of chemicals and materials dangerous to the environment, i.e. bleaches, CFCs, toxic materials. - Carbon footprint transportation of materials and goods, energy usage in manufacture. - Carbon offsetting. - The need to dispose of redundant products and their packaging in a safe and environmentally friendly way.
+- The reduction in the common use of chemicals and materials dangerous to the environment, i.e. bleaches, CFCs, toxic materials. - Carbon footprint transportation of materials and goods, energy usage in manufacture. - Carbon offsetting. - The need to dispose of redundant products and their packaging in a safe and environmentally friendly way.

-Design Issues
+Design issues

-- Identify how good design and product choice improves the quality of life. - Examine the way that designers respond to changing styles, taste, technological advances and environmental pressures. - Eco-design.
+- Identify how good design and product choice improves the quality of life. - Examine the way that designers respond to changing styles, taste, technological advances, and environmental pressures. - Eco-design.
 The whole system of looking at a product from design to finished article, its use of materials and energy. - The globalisation of products.